Journey to Pascha

 • Icon of the Wise and Foolish Maidens

-• For each group of 3 or 4 students, have the following:
+For the Review Activity, have for each group of 4 students the following:

+Each containing 1" squares of heavy paper or card stock, each with a single letter.
+In each bag the letters will spell out one of the following words: LAZARUS, MARTHA, RAISED, JERUSALEM, PALMS.
 Each envelope should be shaken so the letters are well mixed.
-Use a marker to number the outside of each envelope, in the order of the words given above:
+Use a marker to number the outside of each envelope, in the order of the words given above: 1/Lazarus, 2/Martha, 3/Raised, 4/Jerusalem, 5/Palms

 box bottom border